 Financial Disclosure and Conflicts of Interest.
 All authors must disclose all affiliations with any organization or entity having a direct financial or personal interest in the subject matter or materials discussed in the abstract.
-This includes relevant financial relationships (e.g. employment, ownership, receipt of honoraria, speaker engagements etc.) with ineligible companies as defined by the ACCME.
 Authors should err on the side of full disclosure and should contact the AMP Office if they have questions or concerns.
 This information must be provided at the time of submission.
 Failure to do so will disqualify the abstract from review by the planning committee.

 Scientific Misconduct.
-According to the US Office of Research Integrity (https://ori.hhs.gov/definition-research-misconduct) "fabrication is making up data or results and recording or reporting them; falsification is manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record; plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit."
+According to the US Office of Research Integrity (http://ori.dhhs.gov/), "fabrication is making up data or results and recording or reporting them; falsification is manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record; plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit."
 AMP has a zero tolerance policy for such matters.
 For details regarding how AMP handles such matters, see the later section on Allegations of Misconduct.